ansys/pyhps/README.rst

 PyHPS makes no commercial claim over Ansys whatsoever.
 This library extends the functionality of Ansys HPC Platform Services by adding a Python interface to it without changing the core behavior or license of the original software.
-The use of PyHPS requires a legally licensed local copy of AEDT.
+The use of PyHPS requires a legally licensed local copy of Ansys HPC Platform Services.

-To get a copy of AEDT, see the `Ansys HPC Platform Services Guide <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/hpcplat/v000/en/rep_ug/rep_ug.html>`_` in the Ansys Help.
+To get a copy of Ansys HPC Platform Services, see the `Ansys HPC Platform Services Guide <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/hpcplat/v000/en/rep_ug/rep_ug.html>`_ in the Ansys Help.